61Listings

 Click here for more on LEED-certified offices

-Now, let’s take a look at how to access O-NES TOWER from BTS Nana Station, with photos!
+Now, let’s take a look at how to access O-NES TOWER from BTS Nana Station, with photos.

 Proceed toward Exit 2 of Nana Station, and you will immediately see the skywalk extending to O-NES TOWER on the left-hand side.

 There is a staffed reception counter and security gate.
-Visitors present their ID card at the reception to receive an access card.
+Visitors required to present their ID card at the reception to receive an access card.
 The destination-control system ensures that elevators only stop at the registered company’s floor, maintaining strong security standards.

-The symbolic “V-column” at the lobby front represents the structural design of O-NES TOWER.
-A hybrid structure of “RC core wall + steel frame” has been adopted.
-The RC core applies the latest local design standards, ensuring sufficient seismic safety.
+The symbolic “V-column” at the lobby entrance reflects the structural design of O-NES TOWER, which uses a hybrid RC core wall + steel frame system.
+The RC core is built to the latest local standards, ensuring strong seismic safety.

 The elevators are custom-made by MITSUBISHI with a ceiling height of 3 meters, offering a spacious and bright environment without any sense of pressure.